Ramanujan complexes and Golden Gates in PU(3): Ramanujan-type theorems

-where $w_{E/\mathbb{Q}}$ is the character associated by class field theory to $E/\mathbb{Q}$, and $\chi_{\xi,c}$ is some character of $T_{p}^{c}$.
-Since $w_{E/\mathbb{Q}}$ is ramified at every prime which ramifies in $E$, $\chi_{_{\xi}}$ is ramified when $p=p_{0}$, and thus $I(\chi_{_{\xi}})=I_{B_{p_{0}}}^{G_{p_{0}}}(\chi_{_{\xi}})$ is non-spherical.
-On the other hand, $\pi_{p_{0}}=\pi_{p_{0}}^{n}(\xi)\leq I_{B_{p_{0}}}^{G_{p_{0}}}(\chi')$ for some unramified character $\chi'$ by Satake.
-By \cite{Bernstein1977InducedrepresentationsreductiveI}, each $I\left(\chi\right)$ has at most two constituents, so that either $\pi_{p_{0}}\leq I(\chi_{_{\xi}})$ or $I(\chi_{_{\xi}})\twoheadrightarrow\pi_{p_{0}}$.
-Assuming the latter, we have $Hom_{G_{p}}(I(\chi_{_{\xi}}),I\left(\chi'\right))\neq0$, hence $\chi_{_{\xi}}$ and $\chi'$ differ by an element of the Weyl group $W_{G}$, which is impossible as only $\chi'$ is unramified.
-On the other hand, if $\pi_{p_{0}}\leq I(\chi_{_{\xi}})$, then $Hom_{G_{p}}(I\left(\sigma\chi'\right),I(\chi_{_{\xi}}))\neq0$ for $\sigma\in W_{G}$ which interchanges the two composition factors of $I\left(\sigma\chi'\right)$, and the same argument holds. \end{proof} We can now prove Theorem \ref{thm:ram-gen}. \begin{proof}[Proof of Theorem \ref{thm:ram-gen}] Let $\pi$ be as in the Theorem, and consider it as an automorphic representation of $GU_{3}^{E}$ with a trivial central character.
-Let $\pi'$ be the inner form transfer, from $U_{3}$ to $U_{2,1}$, of $\pi$ restricted to $U_{3}$.
-It suffices to prove that the unramified local factors of $\pi'$ are tempered.
-Since $\pi$ is not one-dimensional, neither is $\pi'$, hence it is of type \emph{(1)},\emph{ (3)},\emph{ (4) or (5)} from Theorem \ref{fac:rep-types}.
-By Prop.\ \ref{prop:no-type-4}, $\pi'$ is not of type \emph{(4)}, since $\pi$, and hence $\pi'$, are spherical at a prime which ramifies in $E$.
-Thus, by Prop.\ \ref{prop:tempered-types}, the unramified local factors of $\pi'$ are tempered. \end{proof} \begin{rem} Unfortunately, the global base change as stated in \cite{Shin2011Galoisrepresentationsarising} gives no information as to what happens at the ramified primes, so that we cannot extend Theorem \ref{thm:ram-gen} to guarantee temperdness there.
-However, we suspect that local base change and endoscopic transfer do preserve temperedness also for ramified representations, and we furthermore expect that global base change agrees with the local one also at the ramified primes.
-Thus, Theorem \ref{thm:ram-gen} should conjecturally hold for all primes.
-It is also widely believed that an automorphic representation which is tempered at almost all places is tempered at all places, which gives further support to our suspicion. \end{rem}
+We can now prove Theorem \ref{thm:ram-gen}. \begin{proof}[Proof of Theorem \ref{thm:ram-gen}] Let $\pi$ be as in the Theorem, and using Lemma \ref{lem:PGU=00003DPU} consider it as an automorphic representation of $U_{3}$ with a trivial central character.
+Letting $\pi'$ denote the inner form transfer of $\pi$ from $U_{3}$ to $U_{2,1}$, it suffices to prove that the unramified local factors of $\pi'$ are tempered.
+Since $\pi$ is not one-dimensional, neither is $\pi'$, hence it is of type \emph{(1)},\emph{ (3)},\emph{ (4) or (5)} from Theorem \ref{thm:rep-types}.
+By Prop.\ \ref{prop:not-type-4}, $\pi'$ is not of type \emph{(4)}, since $\pi$, and hence $\pi'$, are spherical at a prime which ramifies in $E$.
+Thus, by Prop.\ \ref{prop:tempered-types}, the unramified local factors of $\pi'$ are tempered. \end{proof} \begin{rem} Unfortunately, the global base change as stated in \cite{Shin2011Galoisrepresentationsarising} gives no information as to what happens at the ramified primes, so that we cannot extend Theorem \ref{thm:ram-gen} to guarantee temperedness there.
+However, we expect that local base change and endoscopic transfer do preserve temperedness also for ramified representations, and furthermore that global base change agrees with the local one also at the ramified primes.
+Thus, we conjecture that Theorem \ref{thm:ram-gen} holds without the restriction to unramified factors.
+It is also widely believed that an automorphic representation which is tempered at almost all places is tempered at all places, which gives further support to our suspicion (an even stronger conjecture appears in \cite[Conj.\ 4]{Clozel2007Spectral}). \end{rem}